 “The ideas and imagination that have gone into these plans are becoming an actual physical place,” said Campus Architect Alicia Murasaki, assistant vice chancellor of Campus Planning.
 “We’re breaking ground to turn their ideas into concrete and steel reality.”

 The Bakar Research and Academic Building is on track for achieving U.S. Green Building Council LEED Gold status, providing opportunities for improved energy efficiency and for supporting UCSF’s fossil-fuel-free initiatives.
-It is projected to exceed industry standards for laboratory energy usage and use 40% less water than is the standard for such a structure.
+It is expected to surpass industry standards for laboratory energy efficiency for laboratory energy usage and use 40% less water than is the standard for such a structure.